 Here are the most important things to consider when building your online presence with an IT career focus:

-LinkedIn continues to be the number one platform for recruiting.
-Make sure you take the steps to look like a top candidate!
+LinkedIn continues to be the number one platform for recruiting, so make sure you take the steps to stand out as a top candidate:

 - Be engaged – don’t just be a lurker!
 Instead of simply clicking the like button, add your own comments and share articles about topics you enjoy!
 Talk about your current projects, local events, and latest professional interests.

-Software engineers and developers, this one’s for you!
-Your GitHub profile acts as a repository for your personal (non-proprietary) projects and can give you a crucial boost when competing for a job.
+Engineers and developers, this one’s for you!
+Your GitHub profile acts as a repository for your personal (non-proprietary) projects, and it can give you a crucial boost when competing for a job.

 3. Website or Online Portfolio

 Everyone sends a resume, but websites can make you stand out among a pool of candidates.
-Websites are also much more versatile when it comes to showing your personality and non-technical characteristics.
+Websites are also much more versatile when it comes to showcasing your personality and non-technical characteristics.

 - Include your resume, samples of your work, and an “about me” section.